dcersos1/Portfolio/README.md

 Welcome to my Github Portfolio!

-I am a graduate student at Binghamton Unversity who is interested in an array of interrelated fields such as Data Science, Machine Learning, AI, Business Intelligence, and Information Systems overall.
+I am a graduate student at Binghamton Unversity with an interest in Machine Learning, Deep Learning, AI, and Data Science overall.
 This repository houses a collection of URLs to some of the projects I have worked on.
 Thank you for viewing and I hope you enjoy them!

 Contents: